telekom-mms/falcon-eye-monitoring/Readme.md

 | PostgresqlHttp | 29216 | Provides direct access to the postgresql exporter.
 Do not use in production. |
 | MongoDBHttp | 29187 | Provides direct access to the mongodb exporter.
 Do not use in production. |

+`make --file Makefile.fem-dbexporter config-mongodb`
-`make --file Makefile.fem-dbexporter config`
+`make --file Makefile.fem-dbexporter config-postgresql`

 #### Start

+`make --file Makefile.fem-dbexporter start-mongodb`
-`make --file Makefile.fem-dbexporter start`
+`make --file Makefile.fem-dbexporter start-postgresql`

 #### Stop

+`make --file Makefile.fem-dbexporter stop-mongodb`
-`make --file Makefile.fem-dbexporter stop`
+`make --file Makefile.fem-dbexporter stop-postgresql`

 ### Shell Exporter